Get

 Brushing is usually more intensive during the shedding season, and you may have to brush them daily to prevent your furniture, carpets, and clothes from being covered in hair.
 You can also purchase grooming tools specifically designed for shedding.
 Some deshedding tools, rakes, and blades are specifically designed to reach down to a Shetland Sheepdog’s undercoat and pick up loose hair.

 It’s also important to check a Shetland Sheepdog’s skin and coat health periodically.
-Dry, irritated skin and brittle and weak hair can cause more shedding.
+Dry, irritated, and itchy skin can cause more shedding.
 Sometimes, a fish oil supplement can help nourish the skin and coat.
-You can also try using shampoo and conditioner specifically made with a moisturizing and calming formula.
+You can also try using dog-specific shampoo specifically made with a moisturizing and calming formula.

 If you notice concerns with a Shetland Sheepdog’s skin and coat, it’s best to consult a veterinarian to determine the cause.
-Dry and irritated skin can be caused by a variety of issues, like food allergies, alopecia, and nutrient deficiencies.
+Irritated and itchy skin can be caused by a variety of issues, like parasites, bacterial or yeast infections, or different types of allergies.
 So, it’s best to get a Shetland Sheepdog to a veterinarian for a physical exam, proper diagnosis, and treatment for their skin and coat issues.

 Did you know you can talk to a vet online?
 Click on the image or button below to schedule a call: PangoVet_Mention-in-Content Savings V1